SUNY Distinguished Professor

 Jacobs School of Medicine & Biomedical Sciences

-Synaptic Mechanisms of Mental Health and Disorders
+Synaptic and Epigenetic Mechanisms of Brain Disorders

-• whole-cell patch-clamp recordings of synaptic currents,
+• whole-cell patch-clamp recordings of synaptic currents in brain slices,

 • viral-based in vivo gene transfer,

-• chemogenetic manipulation of neuronal circuits,
+• chemogenetic and optogenetic manipulation of neuronal circuits,